Nathan-Crabtree/NHNAC-website/Setting Up Your Development Environment.md

 npm install
 ```

-If you're working on the front-end, be sure to have Sass installed via:
+*Note: If you're working on the front-end, be sure to have Sass installed via:

 ```
 npm install -g sass